dlepke/Deanna-Wilson-Ray/docs/UsingSSHWithGit/pushgit.md

 ## Step 3: Commit your changes
 In your terminal, enter the following command:

-`git commit -m"my commit details"`
+`git commit -m "my commit details"`

 Where the information between the double quotes relates to the work you are pushing to your repository.